 Depending on your needs, The New York History Blog cab be an opportunity to reach a unique audience, have a web presence, or to grow your audience of locals, ex-pats, regional supporters, and among younger supporters.
 The blog has a reach of about 35,000 unique page views per month so your advertisement gives you entrée into a broad, online, digitally savvy community interested in history.
 This site has a high Google page rank, which means that links to your website will help produce better results in web searches.

 The New York History Blog is a great opportunity to advertise your big upcoming events, but year-round advertising would enable you to advertise membership, seek volunteers, and promote your efforts in other ways, in addition to keeping alive an important resource for the state’s history community.

-Pick you next big event, an annual campaign, new exhibit, lecture series – and promote it!
+Pick your next big event, an annual campaign, new exhibit, lecture series – and promote it!

 What Should I Do Next?

-Drop me a note at email@example.com and make an offer – I can help you put together an ad, or a whole ad campaign – I have years of experience doing it at Adirondack Almanack.
+Drop me a note at email@example.com – I can help you put together an ad, or a whole ad campaign – I have years of experience doing it at Adirondack Almanack.

 Individuals or organizations can pay as little as $100 for a one month introductory period.